worg/koa-proxy2/README.md

 ![Package Dependency](https://david-dm.org/bornkiller/koa-proxy2.svg?style=flat)
 ![Package DevDependency](https://david-dm.org/bornkiller/koa-proxy2/dev-status.svg?style=flat)

 Make it convenience for mock nginx trick when use angular, make backward proxy easier.
+And please pay attention, the repo just for make development server when debug.

 ## Inspiration
 use angular and nginx to develop web project, it make me feel helpless when communicate with real backend API through nginx, while I only mock static server, proxy server not included.
 To avoid directly modify the code in the nginx server root, and intercept specific URL for data mock, the scalable proxy module with nodejs become necessary.